 People who are party planning and looking for party ideas are having intimate gender reveal parties, engagement parties, themed Birthday parties, kids Birthdays, and baby showers.

-When looking for fun Birthday Party ideas, first thing that comes to mind is candy and chocolate.
+When looking for epic Birthday Party ideas, first thing that comes to mind is candy and chocolate.

 But that’s just me.